TeamPAGOS/PAGOS/README.md

 ## Usage
 This is a relatively abridged version of the information you can find in `example scripts`.
 ### How quantities are defined in PAGOS
 This package is designed with a number of "numerical safeguards".
-Datapoints used in PAGOS may contain units, and a future implementation of PAGOS should also include uncertainties.
-Although many of the functions in PAGOS will work with other types, they are designed for use with `Quantity` objects from [Pint](https://pint.readthedocs.io/en/stable/).
+Quantities used in PAGOS may contain units, and uncertainties.
+Functions in PAGOS are designed for use with `Quantity` objects from [Pint](https://pint.readthedocs.io/en/stable/), but can also be used with regular Python datatypes.
 The following code produces such a quantity representing the speed 11.2 m/s.
 ```python
 from pagos import Q
 mySpeed = Q(11.2, 'm/s')
 print(mySpeed)
 # -> 11.2000 meter / second
 ```
 Those familiar with Pint will recognise `Q()` as a shortcut for `pint.UnitRegistry.Quantity()`.
+This is the PAGOS-safe version though, as it will always refer to the universal `UnitRegistry` defined in `pagos.core`.

 ### Water property calculations
 The properties of seawater and various gases can be calculated with the `water` and `gas` modules.
 For example, calculating the density of, kinematic viscosity of and vapour pressure over water at a given temperature and salinity: